Richard Holbrooke: Personal life

 Holbrooke was married three times.
 His first wife was Larrine Sullivan, whom he married in 1964; they had two sons, David and Anthony, before Holbrooke and Sullivan divorced in 1972.
 He later married Blythe Babyak, a reporter for MacNeil/Lehrer NewsHour, on January 1, 1977; they divorced in 1978.
 He was married to Kati Marton from 1995 until his death.
 Before he married Marton, he was involved in a longstanding relationship with the broadcast journalist Diane Sawyer and lived with her for seven years.

-Holbrooke had been good friends with diplomat Anthony Lake whom he met in Vietnam in the early 1960's while both of them were in the foreign service.
+Holbrooke had been good friends with diplomat Anthony Lake whom he met in Vietnam in the early 1960s while both of them were in the foreign service.
 They frequently visited each other and Lake aided Holbrooke throughout the early years of his career.
 They grew apart when Holbrooke had an affair with Lake's wife, eventually rarely speaking, and by the time Lake became Bill Clinton's National Security Advisor, their friendship was over.